 We aren’t comfortable talking about God’s judgment in today’s world.
 We don’t want to offend anyone, or scare them away with stories of unquenchable fire, gnashing teeth, and wailing cries.
 Yet, just as surely as we are saved for the kingdom, we would have no need for salvation if there weren’t something to be saved from.
 As the kingdom of heaven grows into its fullness and immeasurable value, evil must be pulled out from it and destroyed.

-Even as we proclaim this truth, it’s important to recognize that Jesus did not belabor this point.
+Yet, it’s important to recognize that Jesus did not belabor this point.
 For every parable of judgment, he tells five parables about joy, abundance, and uncounted treasure.
-According to Talitha J. Arnold, Jesus tells stories that “envision God in every nook and cranny of daily life, from kneading dough to plowing fields.
+Jesus tells stories that “envision God in every nook and cranny of daily life, from kneading dough to plowing fields.
 Jesus transforms human life not by scaring the hell out of people, but by helping them see the heaven close at hand.”
-(FOTW, 286.)

 Seeing the heaven close at hand, finding the hidden treasure of the kingdom and devoting ourselves completely to it – these are signs of discipleship.
 All of these parables in Matthew 13 are a call to follow Jesus into the kingdom of heaven.

 Jesus asks us, just as he asked his first disciples, “Do you understand this?”
 Do you have ears to hear and a heart that is open to understanding what you hear?
 Are you paying attention, and letting this kingdom of heaven, which is already present and at work, change you?
 Are you willing to be transformed and have your life turned around 180 degrees?
 If you can join the disciples in saying simply, “Yes,” Jesus has one more parable for you.